Mortgages for Locum Pharmacists

 How to get a mortgage as a locum pharmacist

 Our Ultimate Guide to Locum Pharmacy has proved to be a hugely successful guide for locum pharmacists, with many finding it easier to navigate through the first few months as a locum due to it.
-Eventually, a locum pharmacist looks to jump onto the property ladder and in most instances a mortgage is what locum pharmacists look for.
+Eventually, a locum pharmacist looks to jump onto the property ladder and will need a mortgage.
 Mortgages for locum pharmacists can be complicated at first glance, but understanding what’s required will make life a lot easier when coming across lenders or brokers.

 Why mortgages for locum pharmacists can be harder to obtain

-There are many reasons why a mortgage application can be declined.
-Some relate to poor credit history, being in too much debt, not earning enough, and even not being on the electoral register at your current address can mean a no-go for your mortgage application.
+There are many reasons why lenders may decline a mortgage application.
+Some relate to poor credit history, being in too much debt or not earning enough.
+Sometimes, not being on the electoral register at your current address can mean a no-go for your mortgage application.

 As a locum pharmacist, none of these should be a problem for you.
-But, like with many of the other 4 million self-employed people in the UK, one of the main issues a locum pharmacist is likely to experience in obtaining a mortgage is proving to lenders that they have a steady, stable and regular income.
+But, like with many of the other 4 million self-employed people in the UK, the main issue is proving to lenders you have a regular income.

-Lenders will want to see proof of this by looking at tax statements and business accounts for at least two to three tax years.
+Lenders will want to see proof of income by looking at tax statements and business accounts for at least two to three tax years.
 You may also need to prove that you have work lined up for the future.
 However, this varies from lender to lender.
-That’s easier to prove if you are employed by a multiple or an independent, but can be challenging for a locum.
+This is easier when you are an employee of a multiple or an independent.
+However, it can be challenging for a locum.

 Self-employed or limited company?

-Whether you are self-employed or work for a limited company which you have set-up, you need to ensure that you have the relevant documents in place.
+Whether you are a sole-trader or work through a limited company, ensure you have the relevant documents in place.
 As self-employed borrowers income can fluctuate, lenders may ask to see income over a longer duration of time.
-Often the average for all the years is taken into account.
-If you work as a locum for your own limited company, then lenders will have to consider both your salary and any dividends you have received.
+Often, the lender will consider the average annual income instead.
+If you work as a locum for your own limited company, then lenders will consider your salary plus dividends.

 You will need to supply the following for the most recent complete tax year: